LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

 \subsubsection{Detailed Performance Analysis on V*-Bench}

-While SvfEye demonstrates strong performance across most benchmarks, we provide a deeper analysis of its behavior on V*-Bench, focusing on the specific challenges posed by representation constraints and complex spatial reasoning tasks.
+While LookWise demonstrates strong performance across most benchmarks, we provide a deeper analysis of its behavior on V*-Bench, focusing on the specific challenges posed by representation constraints and complex spatial reasoning tasks.

 \textbf{Resolution and Representation Constraints.} LLaVA-v1.5 processes images at a fixed resolution of $336 \times 336$, which limits the level of visual detail the model can capture.
 For benchmarks such as V*-Bench that contain many extremely small objects, this resolution becomes a clear limitation.
 Since each visual token corresponds to a relatively large image region, the resulting attention maps are inherently coarse.
 As a result, the model often lacks the precision needed to localize very small targets and produce tight bounding boxes.
 This limitation is reflected in the much stronger performance observed when using the Qwen2.5-VL.
 By supporting dynamic high-resolution inputs (up to 3.2M pixels), Qwen2.5-VL provides more detailed visual representations, leading to more precise attention maps and more accurate cropping decisions.